allan-tulane/sp24-assignment-01-bxqm803/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?

+  the input is a integer x and this function will output the xth value in Fibonacci sequence. the base case is that the first and second number of Fibonacci the is 0 and 1.
+For each recursiion, the next value equal to the sum of previous two values.

 .
 .